Protect sensitive data with

 services connections illustration

-intents configuration file pull request illustration
+intents file pull request

 • Kubernetes